heoelri/adopac/README.md

   * [Check the pipeline within the repository](/labs/lab1/lab1.md#16-check-the-pipeline-within-your-repository)

 * Lab 2 - Tasks, Jobs, Stages and Dependencies
+  * Separating Tasks into different Jobs
+  * Splitting our pipeline into Stages
+  * Adding Dependencies between Jobs and Stages

 * Lab 3 - Working with (YAML) Templates
   * Templates
   * Parameters